 We believe that providing high-quality assistance is paramount.
-Through our Centre for Evidence-Based Practice (CEBaP) we are able to research a scientific basis for everything we do.
-In this way we can guarantee that we will be able to provide effective support in all fields, from blood supply to emergency relief.
+Through our Centre for Evidence-Based Practice (CEBaP), we are able to provide a scientific basis for everything we do.
+In this way, we can guarantee effective and efficient support delivery in all fields, from blood supply to emergency relief.

 What is evidence-based practice?

 Many practical questions do not have a straightforward answer.
 Experts and manuals can sometimes offer conflicting advice.
-Research into the impact of interventions gave rise to the methodology known as ‘Evidence-Based Practice', a practical framework for supporting particular actions with the best available evidence.
-In this methodology the best available evidence from scientific literature is supplemented with know-how from experts and information gleaned through practical experience.
-We also take into account the preferences of and resources available to a given target group.
-This methodology enables us to base our responses on solid data.
+Research into the impact of interventions gave rise to the methodology known as ‘Evidence-Based Practice', a framework for supporting practical actions with the best available scientific evidence.
+The best available evidence from scientific literature is supplemented with know-how from experts and information gleaned through practical experience.
+We also take into account the preferences of, and the resources available to a given target group.
+This enables us to base our responses to questions on solid data.

 Providing more efficient and more effective support

-Thanks to the ongoing research conducted by our Centre for Evidence-Based Practice, we are able to continually improve the support we provide and ensure that it is constantly made more efficient and more effective.
-In terms of research, our primary considerations are developing and disseminating knowledge.
+Thanks to the ongoing research conducted by CEBaP, we are able to continually improve the support we provide, and maximize its efficiency and effectiveness.
+In terms of research, our primary considerations are to develop and disseminate knowledge.

 CEBaP's core values

-We want the work of our Centre for Evidence-Based Practice to support policymaking within the Belgian Red Cross-Flanders.
-We want to bridge the gap between theoretical knowledge and its practical application to best serve the interests of the particular target group at which it is aimed.
+Through CEBaP, we aim to support policymaking within the Belgian Red Cross-Flanders.
+We want to bridge the gap between science and its practical application to serve the best interests of the particular target group.
 We always provide objective and transparent information about our research.
-The methodological standards we have drawn up to develop evidence-based guidelines and systematic reviews are based on the existing standards of the Cochrane Collaboration and the AGREE II instrument, and are described in CEBaP’s methodological charter (.pdf).
+The methodological standards drawn up to develop evidence-based guidelines and systematic reviews are based on the existing standards of the Cochrane Collaboration and the AGREE II instrument, and are described in CEBaP’s methodological charter (.pdf).